Rosuavio/system-configs/README.md

 To use the modules import `./module/`

-> NOTE: You can use this repo as a derivation using niv, nix-thunk and the like.
+> NOTE: You can use this repo as a derivation using npins, nix-thunk and the like.